Planning-Inspectorate/appeal-planning-decision/packages/document-service-api/README.md

 Then click Next then Connect.

-To see the documents, in the Explorer select `Storage Accounts`, then the connection you just set up (probably `local-1`), then `Blob Containers`, then `document-service-uploads`.
+To see the documents, in the Explorer select `Storage Accounts`, then the connection you just set up (probably `local-1`), then `Blob Containers`, then `uploads`.

-Within `document-service-uploads` the document hierarchy is structured as follows:
+Within `uploads` the document hierarchy is structured as follows:

 - Application UUID folder
   - Document UUID folder